vvjn/DynaWAVE.jl/docs/src/index.md

 f = wave(net1.G, net2.G, S)
 ```

-# Comparison of static NA (via WAVE) and dynamic NA (via DynaWAVE)
+## Comparison of static NA (via WAVE) and dynamic NA (via DynaWAVE)

 In the DynaWAVE paper, we compared DynaWAVE to WAVE (and MAGNA++ and
 DynaMAGNA++).
 The following is an example demonstrating how to make
-this comparison.
+this comparison using WAVE and DynaWAVE.

-First, we load the dynamic networks, their corresponding dynamic GDVs,
+First, we load the two dynamic networks, their corresponding dynamic GDVs,
 and calculate node similarities.

 ``` julia